 Before you start writing your resume, choose a type of resume that highlights your strengths and achievements, review what information to include in your resume and examples of each part of a resume, and then select a typical resume format.

-When reviewing the templates and examples, choose the format that's best for your situation.
+When reviewing templates and examples, choose the format that is best for your situation.
 While all resumes should provide information on your work and education experience, as well as your skills and accomplishments, there are different ways to present this information.

 100+ Free Professional Resume Examples and Templates

-Review the following templates that fit a variety of employment situations for inspiration for writing your own resume.
+The following resume types fit a variety of employment situations for inspiration when writing your own resume.
 Remember, your resume needs to impress the hiring manager enough so you get the interview.
 That means it needs to be perfect.

 Resume Example (Text Version)

 Highly organized and diligent professional drawing upon ten years of experience in accounting and finance to contribute to smooth and productive operations.
 Excellent command of budget development, financial analysis, and accounting best practices.
 Collaborate cross-functionally across organizational levels to build consensus, track benchmark achievement, and troubleshoot emerging issues.

 - Office Administration

 Barclay Professional Accounting Services, Inc. – Milltown, MA